VirtusLab/jenkins-operator/doc/how-it-works.md

 ## System Jenkins Jobs

-The operator or Jenkins instance can be restarted at any time and any operation should not block the reconciliation loop so we implemented custom jobs API for executing and verifying status of them according to operator lifecycle.
+The operator or Jenkins instance can be restarted at any time and any operation should not block the reconciliation loop so we implemented custom jobs API for executing system jobs (seed jobs, groovy scripts, etc.) according to the operator lifecycle.

 Main assumptions are:
 - do not block reconciliation loop